 Ben Gibson will present his 3-day Turnaround workshop on development, financing, production and delivery

-To a panel of Industry Professionals including members of the Asia Pacific Screen Awards Jury and Academy, and the Asia Pacific Screen Lab Directorate, the 2016 Recipients will pitch their project.
+The 2017 recipients will pitch their project to a panel of Industry Professionals including members of the Asia Pacific Screen Academy, and the Asia Pacific Screen Lab Directorate.